bitrise-io/devcenter/_articles/en/reviews/workflows-in-yaml-draft.md

 Based on the above example, if you run:

-* `bitrise run send-notifications`: only the steps of the `send-notifications` workflow will be executed
+* `bitrise run send-notifications`: only the Steps of the `send-notifications` workflow will be executed
-* `bitrise run setup` : only the steps of the `setup` workflow will be executed
+* `bitrise run setup` : only the Steps of the `setup` workflow will be executed
-* `bitrise run test` : first the steps of the `setup` workflow will be executed, then the steps declared in `test` workflow
+* `bitrise run test` : first the Steps of the `setup` workflow will be executed, then the Steps declared in `test` workflow
-* `bitrise run ci`: will execute the steps of the workflows in the following order:
+* `bitrise run ci`: will execute the Steps of the workflows in the following order:
   1. `setup`
   2. `test`
-  3. `ci` (the `ci` workflow doesn't have any steps, but that's not an issue.
+  3. `ci` (the `ci` workflow doesn't have any Steps, but that's not an issue.
 It just means that no step will be executed here and the build will continue with the next workflow in the chain.)
   4. `send-notifications`
-* `bitrise run deploy`: will execute the steps of the workflows in the following order:
+* `bitrise run deploy`: will execute the Steps of the workflows in the following order:
   1. `setup`
   2. `test`
   3. `deploy`
   4. `send-notifications`

-This means that you can define what a `setup` and `test` should do in your project in the `setup` and `test` workflows only once, and then you can resuse those in other workflows.
-There's no need to duplicate steps between workflows.
+This means that you can define what a `setup` and `test` should do in your project in the `setup` and `test` workflows only once, and then you can reuse those in other workflows.
+There's no need to duplicate Steps between workflows.

-To sum it up, when you chain workflows, technically it's the same as if you'd create one workflow which would include all steps from all the workflows chained after each other.
-So, for example, one step's outputs will be available for every other step which is executed after that step during the build, (regardless of whether the other step is in the same or in another workflow).
-If a step is executed after another step during the build, it can access the outputs of the previous steps.
-Just like if both steps would be in a single workflow.
+To sum it up, when you chain workflows, it's the same as if you'd create one workflow which would include all Steps from all the workflows chained after each other.
+So, for example, one Step's outputs will be available for every other Step which is executed after that Step during the build, (regardless of whether the other Step is in the same or in another workflow).
+If a Step is executed after another Step during the build, it can access the outputs of the previous Steps.

 {% include message_box.html type="info" title="Chaining workflows on the UI" content="
 Learn more about how to[ chain workflows together](/getting-started/getting-started-workflows/#chaining-workflows-together) on the UI.